Skip to content

 If you are concerned about living alone or feel vulnerable, an alarm can provide reassurance.
 You may wonder if there is an NHS personal alarm available for free that would meet your needs.

 A personal alarm for older adults can offer security and peace of mind.
 Many older people find these services very helpful when they return home from the hospital.
-They are also useful for those with medical conditions that need extra care.
+They are also useful for those with specific health needs that require extra care.

 In this article, we look at whether you can get a personal alarm for free through the NHS, and who can get a discounted or free personal alarm.
 We also discuss the other options if you don't qualify for a free personal alarm, and the benefits of considering a paid-for personal alarm service.